 At any time, you can remove the battery from the recorder and re-insert.
 Then interrupt the 15-second countdown as instructed above.
-You can now review settings without losing any event data.

 To Update Time and Date

 The recorder should save the correct time and date between uses, but if you ever need to update the time or the date, move the cursor to "Time and Date" and press ENTER.
 You can now update Hour, Minutes, Day, Month or Year by moving the cursor with the green arrows and pressing ENTER.